Julia the Younger

 Vipsania Julia Agrippina (19 BC – c.
-AD 29) nicknamed Julia Minor (Classical Latin: IVLIA•MINOR) and called Julia the Younger by modern historians, was a Roman noblewoman of the Julio-Claudian dynasty.
+28 AD), nicknamed Julia Minor (Classical Latin: IVLIA•MINOR) and called Julia the Younger by modern historians, was a Roman noblewoman of the Julio-Claudian dynasty.
 She was emperor Augustus' first granddaughter, being the first daughter and second child of Julia the Elder and her husband Marcus Vipsanius Agrippa.
 Along with her siblings, Julia was raised and educated by her maternal grandfather Augustus and her maternal step-grandmother Livia Drusilla.
-Just like her siblings, she played an important role in the dynastic plans of Augustus, but much like her mother, she was disgraced due to infidelity later on in her life.
+Like her siblings, she played an important role in the dynastic plans of Augustus, but much like her mother, she was disgraced due to infidelity later on in her life.

 Life

-About 5 BC or 6 BC, Augustus arranged for her to marry Lucius Aemilius Paullus.
-Paullus had a family relation to her as her first half-cousin, as both had Scribonia as grandmother: Julia's mother was a daughter of Scribonia by Augustus; Paullus' mother, Cornelia, was a daughter of Scribonia resulting from her earlier marriage to Gnaeus Cornelius Lentulus Marcellinus.
+Around 5 or 6 BC, Augustus arranged for Julia to marry Lucius Aemilius Paullus.
+Paullus had a family relation to her as her half first-cousin, as both had Scribonia as grandmother: Julia's mother was a daughter of Scribonia by Augustus, while Paullus' mother, Cornelia, was a daughter of Scribonia resulting from her earlier marriage to Gnaeus Cornelius Lentulus Marcellinus.

-Paullus and Julia had a daughter, Aemilia Lepida, and possibly a son, Marcus Aemilius Lepidus (although he may instead have been the son to Marcus Aemilius Lepidus).
-Julia may have had the rights of Jus trium liberorum, the rights held by Roman women who had three children who survived birth, but some women of the imperial family were sometimes granted these rights without having gave birth to three children.
+Paullus and Julia had a daughter, Aemilia Lepida, and possibly a son, Marcus Aemilius Lepidus (although he may instead have been the son of Marcus Aemilius Lepidus).
+Julia may have had the rights of Jus trium liberorum, the rights held by Roman women who had three children who survived birth, but some women of the imperial family were sometimes granted these rights without having given birth to three children.

-According to Suetonius, she built a large, pretentious country house.
+According to Suetonius, Julia built a large, pretentious country house.
 Augustus disliked large, overdone houses and had it demolished.

-In 8, according to ancient historians, Julia was exiled for having an affair with Decimus Junius Silanus, a Roman Senator.
+In 8 AD, according to ancient historians, Julia was exiled for having an affair with Decimus Junius Silanus, a Roman Senator.
 She was sent to Tremirus, a small Italian island, where she gave birth to a child.
 Augustus rejected the infant and ordered it to be exposed, or left on a mountainside to die.
 Silanus went into voluntary exile, but returned under Tiberius' reign.

-Sometime between 1 and 14, her husband Paullus was executed as a conspirator in a revolt.
+Sometime between 1 AD and 14 AD, her husband Paullus was executed as a conspirator in a revolt.
 Modern historians theorize that Julia's exile was not actually for adultery but for involvement in Paullus' revolt.
 Livia plotted against her stepdaughter's family and ruined them, according to some.
 This led to open compassion for the fallen family.
-In 29 AD, Julia died on the same island where she had been sent in exile twenty years earlier.
-Due to the adultery that Julia committed, Augustus stated in his will that she would never be buried in Rome.
-She was survived by a daughter, possibly a son, and by several grandchildren.
+In 28 AD, Julia died on the same island where she had been sent in exile twenty years earlier.
+Due to the adultery that Julia allegedly committed, Augustus stated in his will that she would never be buried in Rome.